tshanedc/bikesharing_finalproject/README.md

 ## Selected Topic:

-An Analysis of Public Bike Sharing (PBS) Services to uncover growing trends for potential business expansion
+An Analysis of Public Bike Sharing (PBS) Services to uncover growing trends for potential business expansion.
+And also analyzing bike share data from DC to help us make a predicted forecast of which areas (zip codes) to focus are marketing strategies/invest in.

 ## Reasons for selecting Topic: